jurgob/jurgo-boemo-blog/content/blog/loose-types-make-ts-verbose/index.md

 In a nutshell, if you are too lazy to read wikipedia, duck typing means you got to write a bunch of checks at runtime if object properties exists.
 This force you to write repetitive, defensive checks, and if you are not an experienced javascript developer, probably you don't even know what to check exactly.

-Is my believe that `any` was one of the major weapon to convince js developers to move to typescript.
-But in 2025 any  still exist in typescript mainly for retrocompatibility reasons (and any linter discourage you to use it)
+It is my belief that `any` was one of the major weapons to convince js developers to move to typescript.
+But in 2025 any still exists in typescript mainly for retrocompatibility reasons (and any linter discourages you to use it)

 ---

 ## `unknown` to the Rescue

-If you think you should use `any`, it probaly means you want to use `unknown`:
+If you think you should use `any`, it probably means you want to use `unknown`:

 let's see how this changes: